-However, secondary prophylaxis (chronic suppressive therapy) is not recommended by most HIV specialists for recurrent oropharyngeal or vulvovaginal candidiasis unless patients have frequent or severe recurrences (BIII) because therapy for acute disease is effective, mortality associated with mucocutaneous disease is low, potential exists for development of Candida-resistant organisms and drug interactions, and prophylaxis is costly.
+However, chronic suppressive therapy is not recommended by most HIV specialists for recurrent oropharyngeal or vulvovaginal candidiasis unless patients have frequent or severe recurrences (BIII) because therapy for acute disease is effective, mortality associated with mucocutaneous disease is low, potential exists for drug interactions and for the development of antifungal-resistant Candida, and chronic suppressive therapy is costly.

 If recurrences are frequent or severe, oral fluconazole can be used as suppressive therapy for either oropharyngeal (BI), esophageal (BI), or vulvovaginal (BII) candidiasis.
-7-9 Oral posaconazole twice daily is also effective for esophageal candidiasis (BII).
-18 The potential for development of secondary azole resistance should be considered when contemplating chronic maintenance therapy using azoles in HIV-infected patients who are severely immunocompromised.
-Several important factors should be taken into account when making the decision to use secondary prophylaxis.
-These include the effect of recurrences on the patient's well-being and quality of life, the need for prophylaxis against other fungal infections, cost, adverse events, and, most importantly, drug-drug interactions.
-19
+Oral posaconazole twice daily is also effective for esophageal candidiasis (BII).
+The potential for development of secondary azole resistance should be considered when contemplating chronic maintenance therapy using azoles in HIV-infected patients who are severely immunocompromised.
+Several important factors should be taken into account when making the decision to use chronic suppressive therapy.
+These include the effect of recurrences on the patient's well-being and quality of life, the need for prophylaxis against other fungal infections, cost, adverse events and, most importantly, drug-drug interactions.

 Rates of relapse are high in patients with azole-refractory oropharyngeal or esophageal candidiasis who have initially responded to echinocandins, voriconazole, or posaconazole therapy.
-In such patients, secondary prophylaxis should be instituted until ART produces immune reconstitution (AIII).
+In such patients, chronic suppressive therapy should be instituted until ART produces immune reconstitution (AIII).